-Hoagy Carmichael wrote this after giving up his law career in 1927 and first recorded it that year with his band as a Jazz number.
+The composer/bandleader Hoagy Carmichael wrote this after giving up his law career in 1927 and first recorded it that year with his orchestra as a Jazz number.
 According to legend, Carmichael came up with the song when he went for a walk under the stars and started thinking about former girlfriends.

-Carmichael's instrumental version did pretty well, and 2 years later, Mitchell Parish added lyrics and Carmichael reworked the song as a slow ballad.
-Bandleader Isham Jones recorded this new arrangement, which became the first of many hit records of the tune.
+Carmichael's instrumental version did pretty well, and two years later, Mitchell Parish added lyrics and Carmichael reworked the song as a slow ballad.
+The bandleader/saxophonist Isham Jones recorded this new arrangement, which became the first of many hit records of the tune.
 The song became a Big Band standard, with just about every prominent bandleader and singer of the '30s and '40s performing it, making it one of the most recorded songs of the 20th century.

 Originally published with a 2-word title ("Star Dust"), this classic song incorporates a timeless theme: the solace of dreams when overwhelmed by heartbreak.
 If you can't be with your love, at least you can dream about her.

 Louis Armstrong and Bing Crosby both released renditions of this song in 1931.
 Once the Swing era took hold, Benny Goodman, Artie Shaw and Tommy Dorsey all recorded the song.
 In 1940, Dorsey recorded a new version with the vocal group The Pied Pipers, which featured a young Frank Sinatra.